-The academy give all governors access to relevant training covering a comprehensive range of issues and topics.
-This ensures they have a full understanding of the role and responsibilities of being a school governor and are able to fulfil this role effectively and with confidence..
+The academy gives all governors access to relevant training covering a comprehensive range of issues and topics.
+This ensures they have a full understanding of the role and responsibilities of being a school governor and are able to fulfil this role effectively and with confidence.

-The governing body as a whole group meet at least twice a term to discuss the management and running of the academy.
+The governing body as a whole group meet at least six times a year to discuss the management and running of the academy.
 It is their responsibility to oversee the academy is effectively managed and delivering its aims and objectives as set out in the vision statement.

-The two Governing Body meetings focus alternatively on learning related activities and resources.
-The learning focussed meetings ensure the governing body are checking that the standards of teaching and learning at the academy are effective, ensuring pupils are making good progress and challenging senior staff as necessary.
+The Governing Body meetings focus alternatively on learning related activities, resources and finances.
+The learning focused meetings ensure the governing body are checking that the standards of teaching and learning at the academy is effective, ensuring pupils are making good progress and challenging senior staff as necessary.
 In addition to this the governing body are able to ensure that the academy is setting a useful and successful curriculum to support pupils' further learning.

-Resource meetings focus on the operational aspect of the running of the academy.
+Resource and finance meetings focus on the operational aspect of the running of the academy.
 The governing body ensure that the school building is safe and well maintained and this and other resources are adequate for the needs of the children and that finances are used in the most efficient ways to realize the vision of the academy.

-As well as these two regular foci, the governing body have committees for both staff pay and appeals, and convenes further committees as needed should there be any grievances, disciplinary issues or any other issues.
+As well as these two regular foci, the governing body have a finance, risk and audit committee, as well as committees for both staff pay and appeals, and convenes further committees as needed should there be any grievances, disciplinary issues or any other issues.